appsmithorg/appsmith-docs/troubleshooting-guide/action-errors.md

 Entity name: <name> is already being used
 ```

+This error indicates that the name being assigned to the entity has been used before.

+This error can be fixed by assigning a new unique name to the entity.

 ## Login / Signup Errors

 ### Account Already Registered Error

 ```
-There is already an account registered with this email sumit686215@gmail.com.
+There is already an account registered with this email.
 Please sign in instead
 ```

+This error indicates that the email being used to sign up has already been used before.

+This error can be fixed by either using a different email to signup or doing `login` instead of `signup`

 ### Reset Password Error